Supercomputer predicts League One table with Huddersfield Town and Barnsley forecasts

-Barnsley sacked Darrell Clarke and have also gone down the caretaker route, although Conor Hourihane’s reign started with a defeat at Mansfield Town.
+Charlton are hoping to clinch promotion this term, but were dealt a blow on the road as they were swept aside by Peterborough United.
+Stockport County also saw their promotion hopes dented, losing 1-0 to fellow high-fliers Wrexham.

-A clutch of clubs are hoping to achieve Championship status, with Wrexham, Charlton Athletic, Reading and Stockport County among them.
+Elsewhere, Steve Bruce’s Blackpool defeated Northampton Town and Crawley Town edged past Bristol Rovers.
+Lincoln City and Exeter played out the only draw of the weekend, sharing the spoils in a goalless stalemate.

-Following the latest round of fixtures, here is how the Opta supercomputer expects the final League One table to look.
+Following the latest round of fixtures, here is how the Opta supercomputer thinks the final League One table will look.

 Comment Guidelines